Fabrication for Theatre and Entertainment

 Chai Noon

 Only a few Westerns contain explicitly Jewish stories or themes, and very rarely do Old West tales involve identifiably Jewish characters.
 Yet Jewish contributors have shaped the Western--once Hollywood's most popular genre--ever since the silent era, both onscreen and offscreen, and some filmmakers have sought to infuse the genre with a distinctly Jewish sensibility.
 In Chai Noon, Jonathan L. Friedmann applies some of the central questions of Jewish film studies to the Western: What makes a movie "Jewish"?
-What counts as a "Jewish image" on screen?
+What counts as a "Jewish image" onscreen?
 What types of Jewish representation are appropriate?
-How much of a film's "Jewishness" owes to the filmmakers and how much to the viewer's interpretation?
+How much of a film's "Jewishness" is owed to the filmmakers and how much to the viewer's interpretation?
 This volume joins other reconsiderations of outsider and minority representations in Westerns to offer a more nuanced view of the genre.
 Friedmann engages with larger themes of Jewish identity in popular film, including depictions of race, ethnicity, and foreignness.
 He also identifies similar concerns within the invention and creation of the imaginary West writ large in American culture.
 The juxtapositions prove to be both unexpected and intuitively understandable.